 - Traditional festivals

 - Halloween events

-- Night Illumination
+- Night Illumination / Light up

-- Anime and Manga event
+- Anime and Manga events

 - Fruit Picking & Vegetable digging

 There are at least three firework displays on in the October of 2022.
 For the first time in three years, you can enjoy one of Japan’s largest and most exciting fireworks in Konosu City in October.
 And it is not the only fireworks display on this October.
 The popular Cosmos festival X Fireworks event is also back in Okabe this year.
 Moreover, the only Halloween fireworks in the Kanto plain are back in 2022 too.